YottaDB/YDBDoc/GTMAdminOps/dse.rst

 *-A[LL]*

-When used with -FILEHEADER, the -A[LL] qualifier displays additional information on the database most of which is useful for YottaDB/FIS in diagnosing issues.
+When used with -FILEHEADER, the -A[LL] qualifier displays additional information on the database most of which is useful for YottaDB in diagnosing issues.
 A complete description of all the elements that show up with the DSE DUMP -FILEHEADER -ALL command are beyond the scope of this book.

 Meaningful only with: -FILEHEADER